-- Fall term 2021 through spring term 2022 - All Hall and each community meetings fall, winter and spring terms addressed personal safety and ways to prevent any violent actions in terms of how to work to keep our residential communities

-- safe.
-Students were asked to lock doors, not prop any doors open, not let anyone follow them into spaces, and to always be on the lookout and to report anything odd or suspicious. - All closing memos sent to students each term shared tips on how to leave campus safely and to think about their personal safety when traveling, as well as how to secure their personal belongings including cars in a safe manner over a break period. - Student staff training did include sessions with Dr. Wilson from Title IX discussing dating/stalking and domestic violence so the student staff were taught to be aware of warning signs, and Campus Safety joined us as well to discuss their roles with our community and how your team also helps us keep our communities safe. - February 2022 - Housing hosted nationally known speaker David Coleman who talked about dating.
-His presentations include how to not stalk or be offensive/abusive in relationships.
+- Fall term 2022 through spring term 2023: - All Hall and each community meetings fall, winter and spring terms addressed personal safety and ways to prevent any violent actions in terms of how to work to keep our residential communities safe.
+Students were asked to lock doors, not prop any doors open, not let anyone follow them into spaces, and to always be on the lookout and to report anything odd or suspicious. - All closing memos sent to students each term shared tips on how to leave campus safely and to think about their personal safety when traveling, as well as how to secure their personal belongings including cars in a safe manner over a break period. - Student staff training did include sessions with Dr. Wilson from Title IX discussing dating/stalking and domestic violence so the student staff were taught to be aware of warning signs, and Campus Safety joined us as well to discuss their roles with our community and how your team also helps us keep our communities safe.